oracle/graal/compiler/README.md

 If you added `-XX:+UseJVMCICompiler` as described above, you will see IR for compilations requested by the VM itself in addition to compilations requested by the unit test.
 The former are those with a prefix in the UI denoting the compiler thread and id of the compilation (e.g., `JVMCI CompilerThread0:390`).

-The first time you run `mx igv`, the Ideal Graph Visualizer will be transparently built.
-This only works if `ant` has internet access because it needs to download the NetBeans platform packages.
-You therefore have to configure `ant` to use proxies if necessary (e.g., set `ANT_ARGS=-autoproxy` in your environment).

 Further information can be found on the [Debugging](docs/Debugging.md) page.